 How much money are you losing due to employee attrition?
 Sure, turnover is expensive for any company.
 But in today's challenging market, the cost of losing your best employees is even higher.

 Hiring and training a replacement does not come cheap, and on the downside, you also lose the value that former employees produced for your company.
-How can you change that?
+So how can you change that?

-By recognizing employee efforts.
-You see, everyone wants to be appreciated at work—that is human nature.
+By recognizing employee efforts, you see that everyone wants to be appreciated at work—that is human nature.
 But how many companies take employee recognition seriously?
 Shockingly, only 33% of employees feel engaged and valued at their workplace.
+(Source: Gallup)

 1. Huge boost in productivity

 Workplaces that recognize and reward contributions make happier employees, improving their productivity.
-An SHRM study states that companies with an incentive program see 52% higher productivity in their employees.
+An SHRM study states that companies with an incentive program see 52% higher employee productivity.

 2. Higher success rate in achieving business goals